Claudio Castagnoli: Various feuds and departure (2021–2022)

-All Elite Wrestling and Ring of Honor (2022–present)
+All Elite Wrestling / Return to ROH (2022–present)

+Blackpool Combat Club (2022–2024)

-At the All Elite Wrestling event AEW x NJPW: Forbidden Door on 26 June 2022, Blackpool Combat Club member Bryan Danielson arranged a surprise replacement for his scheduled match against Zack Sabre Jr. after Danielson could not compete due to injury.
-Castagnoli then made his AEW debut, defeating Sabre and revealing himself to be the newest member of the Blackpool Combat Club.
-He would also compete in a Blood and Guts match at the eponymous event alongside Blackpool Combat Club members Jon Moxley and Wheeler Yuta when the group teamed up with Eddie Kingston and the duo of Santana and Ortiz.
-They would defeat the Jericho Appreciation Society (Chris Jericho, Sammy Guevara, Matt Menard, Angelo Parker, and Jake Hager) after Castagnoli made Menard tap out.
+Castagnoli made his surprise debut for All Elite Wrestling (AEW) at the Forbidden Door event on 26 June 2022, replacing Bryan Danielson, who was injured and unable to compete in his match against Zack Sabre Jr. Castagnoli defeated Sabre Jr., and became the newest member of the Blackpool Combat Club (BCC), alongside Danielson, Jon Moxley and Wheeler Yuta.
+Several days later at the Blood and Guts event, Claudio, Moxley and Yuta teamed with Eddie Kingston and the duo of Santana and Ortiz to defeat the Jericho Appreciation Society (Chris Jericho, Sammy Guevara, Daniel Garcia, Matt Menard, Angelo Parker, and Jake Hager) in a Blood and Guts match.

-In July, Castagnoli would make his return to Ring of Honor (ROH) for the first time since 2011 as the company had recently been taken over by AEW president Tony Khan.
 At the ROH Death Before Dishonor event on 23 July, he defeated Jonathan Gresham to win the ROH World Championship, capturing the first major world title of his career.
-At AEW's Battle of the Belts III event on 5 August, he successfully defended the championship against Konosuke Takeshita in a critically acclaimed match.
-At AEW Grand Slam on 21 September, Castagnoli lost the ROH World Championship to Jericho, ending his reign at 60 days.
-On December 10, 2022 Castagnoli regained the ROH World Championship during ROH Final Battle.
+AEW's Battle of the Belts III event on 5 August, he successfully defended the championship against Konosuke Takeshita.
+At All Out on 4 September, Castagnoli competed in the Casino Ladder Match, but was unsuccessful.
+At AEW's Grand Slam event on 21 September, Castagnoli lost the ROH World Championship to Jericho, ending his reign at 60 days.
+Castagnoli unsuccessfully challenged for the championship at AEW Full Gear on 18 November in a four-way match also involving Bryan Danielson and Sammy Guevara, before defeating Jericho at ROH Final Battle on 10 December to reclaim the championship for the second time.

-On the March 8 2023 episode of Dynamite, after Castagnoli and Moxley defeated The Dark Order members John Silver and Alex Reynolds, Castagnoli along with Moxley and Yuta beat down Hangman Page, thus turning heel.